ro-sanda/Z--explorer/README.md

 #### EXPERIMENTAL INFORMATION:

 Available experimental data from LHC to all possible Z' decay channels is stored in  `/cards/` folder as experimental cards.
-Data is specified in two columns, where the first one is the corresponding Z'mass (in TeV) and the second one is the corresponding σlim (in pb):
+Data is specified in two columns, where the first one is the corresponding Z'mass (in TeV) and the second one is the corresponding σ<sub>lim</sub> (in pb):

 - `exp_card_1.dat`-> jj (arXiv:1910.08447)